MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-capture-trace.md

 # Capture a trace with Database Experimentation Assistant

-Capture trace lets you easily produce a trace file (.trc) containing a log of events that occurred on a specified server within a given period of time.
-This action must be performed once per server.
+Capture Traces lets you produce a trace file (.trc) that includes a log of captured server events.
+These are events that occurred on a specified server within a specified time period.
+Capture trace must be run once per server.

 - Before starting your trace capture, make sure you back up all your target databases.
 - Query caching in SQL can affect evaluation results.
 We recommend restarting the SQL Server service (MSSQLSERVER) in the services application to improve consistency in evaluation results.